67 Best Things to Do in New Orleans

 4. Virtual Food Experiences

 A New Orleans evening in can brighten your spirits with virtual beverage experiences.
-There are online mixology classes for cocktail lovers, virtual whiskey tastings that explore classic spirits, online coffee classes for java fans and virtual wine tastings that bring things to do in New Orleans to your home via the magic of the internet.
+There are online mixology classes for cocktail lovers and gourmet virtual wine tastings that bring things to do in New Orleans home via the magic of the internet.

 5. Brewery Tours and Tastings